vsathiesh/AI-TechSeries/Challenge5.md

 <h1>AI Tech Series - Hackathon</h1>
-<h2>Challenge 5 – Optical Character Recognizer and Automatic Key Phrases Extraction</h2>
+<h2>Challenge 5 – Automatic Extraction of Key Phrases using Azure OCR and LUIS</h2>
 <p>In this Challenge 5, you have to create the Legal Document Verification using Azure Custom Vision API and Microsoft LUIS</p>
 <h2>Getting Started</h2>
 <h3>Prerequisites</h3>